ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 Sounds good.

-[21:25] - **Mark Henderson**
+[21:25] - **MArc Henderson**

 Alright, awesome.
 That's all from me.

 [21:36] - **Teor**

 Yes.
-Now, I have actually a question, for either Jason or Mark.
+Now, I have actually a question, for either Jason or MArc.
 I understand, and maybe you don't know the answer to this yet, I understand that you were thinking of using Zebra to do your initial implementation.
 So my question is from the perspective of member of the Zebra Team.
 How can we help you?
 And at what time is a good time for us to have a detailed chat about that kind of thing?
 Probably for us, after Zcon is a better time.

-[22:14] - **Mark Henderson**
+[22:14] - **MArc Henderson**

 That should be fine.
 I can schedule something with the team.
 At least the rust dev on our team.
 Maybe that week right after, the week of the 6th onwards in August?